 *I received a free ecopy of this book from the author.
-This has in no way influenced my review.*
+This has not influenced my review.*

 The other night I was exhausted but needed to stay up a little longer, so I figured I’d find a good book to pass the time and keep me awake.
 I tried numerous books, but I was already half asleep, and none of them were keeping my focus.
 Then I decided to try this book, and I knew from the first page that this would be the one.
 Before I knew it I was at 10%, then 20%, then 40%.
 It gripped me, and it was exactly what I needed to keep my attention.
 So trust me when I say the fact that I was half asleep when I read the first half of this book is not an insult ;-)